Jernskegg/ci-portfolio-project-2/README.md

    Html was used to put structure to the web-page.
 ## css
    CSS is used to put color and form to the html files
+## Javascript
+   JavaScript was used to automate and update the page according to the users input.
 ## Gitpod
    Gitpod is the IDE that i've used to write the underlying code for the webpage.
    Why I chose this for ease of use and its connectability with github and due to it being used during the Code Institute's walkthrough project.